WHO says it 'cannot cut corners' in approving India's Covaxin shot | Health

 "We are aware that many people are waiting for WHO's recommendation for Covaxin to be included in the #COVID19 Emergency Use Listing, but we cannot cut corners," the WHO said on Twitter https://twitter.com/WHO/status/1450069244910129154.
 "Before recommending a product for emergency use, we must evaluate it thoroughly to make sure it is safe and effective."

 The WHO was expecting "one additional piece of information from the company today", it added, without specifying.
-Bharat Biotech, which has struggled to meet production timelines for Covaxin, did not immediately respond to Reuters requests for comment.
+Bharat Biotech, which has struggled to meet production timelines for Covaxin, had no immediate comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)